9 User Onboarding Best Practices for 2026

 - Provide Path Switching Options: Allow users to change their selected role or goal later in their settings.
 A user's needs can evolve, and they shouldn't be locked into their initial choice.

-- Track Segment-Specific Metrics: Monitor success metrics like feature adoption and retention for each personalized path to validate your strategy and identify areas for improvement.
+- Track Segment-Specific Metrics: Monitor success metrics like feature adoption, retention, and NPS for each personalized path to validate your strategy and identify areas for improvement.

 Why It Works